 #14: Platinum Blonde Hair with Lowlights

-If considering platinum blonde hair with lowlights, remember to keep the lowlights lighter rather than darker.
-Platinum blonde with lowlights can be beautiful if the contrast is more tonal and subtle as opposed to boldly contrasting.
+Remember to keep the lowlights lighter rather than darker if considering platinum blonde hair with lowlights.
+Platinum blonde with lowlights can be beautiful if the contrast is more tonal and subtle than boldly contrasting.
 The look you are going for should be multi-dimensional and not stripe-y.
-If your lowlight is too dark it can bleed into your platinum, making it look muddy and dull.
+If your lowlight is too dark, it can bleed into your platinum, making it look muddy and dull.

 #15: Dark Gold Blonde

 A dark gold blonde is rich and beautiful.
-Keeping hair blonde means more now than having one solid very light shade.
+Keeping hair blonde means more than having one solid, light shade.
 Today’s blondes are natural, lived-in, and full of depth and dimension.
 If you love a warm tone, consider a lovely gold or caramel base with pops of brightness throughout.

 #16: Blonde Hair with Caramel Lowlights

 Try blonde hair with caramel lowlights for a beautiful and rich color.
-Blonde hair lowlights add warmth and dimension to a color that tends to look flat and lifeless.
+Blonde hair lowlights add warmth and dimension to a color that looks flat and lifeless.
 Multi-tonal blonde looks are more natural and healthier.
 Ask your stylist to finish the color service with a semi-permanent clear gloss to preserve the color and add shine.